Don't have an Account? Sign up now.

 + Dune Bashing: Thrill seekers will love this action-packed 4x4 expedition!
 Setting out in the early morning or late afternoon, skilled professional drivers will take you across the desert dunes for an unforgettable adventure.

-After an early breakfast, journey through the desert to Abu Dhabi where you’ll check in to the luxurious Anantara Eastern Mangroves Hotel and Spa.
+After an early breakfast, journey through the desert to Abu Dhabi where you’ll check in to your luxurious hotel.
 Then join your guide to visit the unique Falcon Hospital which provides critical care for up to 200 of these amazing birds of prey.
 Learn about the enduring importance of falconry in the local culture and watch as these birds are treated by specialist veterinarians and skilled technicians – including pedicurists who care for the birds’ sharp talons!
 A flying demonstration by healthy falcons reveals their extraordinary grace and power.

 As you continue your privately guided sightseeing, you’ll be spellbound by the new additions to Abu Dhabi’s glittering skyline and the Sheikh Zayed Grand Mosque.
 Visible from all of the bridges that connect Abu Dhabi with the mainland, this is one of the world’s largest mosques – topped with 80 white marble domes that are supported by 1,000 pillars and punctuated by graceful 350-foot tall minarets.
 In the heart of the city, Union Square will fascinate you with its unusual sculptural landmarks inspired by the rich customs and traditions of the United Arab Emirates.
 Continue along the lovely waterfront Corniche and finish your sightseeing at the city’s liveliest markets.
 Hidden among the fruit and vegetable vendors at Port Zayed, Abu Dhabi’s Date Market is a bustling alley where merchants specialize in the remarkable variety of dried fruits and dates popular throughout the Middle East; don’t’ be surprised if you are invited to sample some of these tempting treats!
 Not far away, the Fish Market is filled with freshly caught seafood brought in that day by the city’s fleet of dhows.
 Other businesses specialize in cleaning and preparing the fish to their customer’s exact tastes – grilled, fried, or seared!
 Meals B